International student checklist: 12 things you need to start studying in Canada

 Proof of funding paid from within Canada, if you have a scholarship or are in a Canadian-funded educational program

 4. A study permit

 Your study permit is the document that allows you to stay in Canada and study.
 It is different from a student visa, which is the document that allows you to enter Canada.
-A study permit costs $150 CAD to apply for.
+A study permit costs around $150 CAD.

 If you have completed the first three steps of this checklist, you will have the proper documentation to obtain your study permit.
 To recap, you need:

-- A letter of explanation: This letter is to help the visa officer understand you and your goals.
+A letter of explanation or statement of purpose: This letter is to help the visa officer understand you and your goals.
 It explains why you want to study in Canada, how the program will help further your career goals, and helps convince the officer that you understand your responsibilities as a student.